time calculator

 FAQs

-What if the shift crosses midnight?
+What if my shift crosses midnight?

-Can I track multiple breaks?
+Can I track multiple breaks during a shift?

 Related calculators